skribh/demov2-frontend-67/DEPLOYMENT.md

 2. Add the `-n` flag to prevent creating a branch template: `gh-pages -d dist -b branch-name -n`
 3. If you know what you're doing, you can also try cleaning git's internal references manually (advanced)

+#### About Branch Templates

+**Note for future investigation:** In git, a 'branch template' refers to a temporary starting point that the gh-pages package uses when creating a deployment branch.
+When gh-pages runs, it:

+1. Creates a temporary clone of your repository
+2. Initializes a new branch (using a template of the starting state)
+3. Adds the content from your build directory
+4. Commits these changes
+5. Pushes to the remote repository

+When this process is interrupted or fails, it can leave behind template references that aren't visible in normal branch listings but cause errors during future deployment attempts.
+The `-n` flag bypasses this template creation process, which can help avoid these errors.

 ### Testing Deployment Changes

 To test changes to the deployment process: